 Several mobile MMOs on this list include an AutoPlay feature, and Black Desert is one of them.
-Sadly, Autoplay only has so many capabilities in this game since you can’t use it in PvP or other essential times when it’s most necessary.
+AutoPlay only has so many capabilities in BDM, since you can’t use it in PvP or during other high-level activities.
 However, it does assist you in sloughing through boring gameplay and makes objectives move more smoothly.
 Just don’t become dependent on it since you’ll miss critical parts of the game’s ending.

 Lineage 2: Revolution is a “grind-heavy” Korean MMO, a lot like Black Desert Mobile.
 Lineage’s benefit is their AutoPlay that allows you to speed through some of the slower parts and keep the storyline moving.

 One of the most exciting features for advanced players is the enormous 100-player Fortress Siege matches.
 Most mobile MMORPG games don’t have this level of PvP play.
 Lineage 2: Revolution is also free, with the option of in-game purchases.

 It’s not quite the MapleStory you remember from decades ago, but MapleStory M is still an impressive adaptation of the iconic MMORPG.
 Its port to Android has seen it pick up an AutoPlay button, several new classes and job advancements, and plenty of UI tweaks to get it running and playable on a smaller screen.